badihaki/phase-2-project/Readme.md

    ## Design

    # Purpose
-   This app will be used to track characters for a table-top role playing game.
-During game sessions, players often find it hard to track their character's data.
-I want to create an app to display all members of the playing party, as well as vital game-time information.
+   This app will be used to create and track Fighting Game tournaments.
+   The app will consist of 5 main components representing different web pages: home, competitors, tournaments, register new competitor, and create new tournament.

-   # Components
+   # Component Heirarchy
    - App
+    - Home
+    - Tournaments
-    - Party Menu
+    - CompetitorsList
-        - Player Characters
+        - Challenger
-            - Character Details
+        - Challenger Info
-            - Inventory
+    - NewChallenger
-    - New Character Form
+    - NewTourney